Air Seychelles Logo

 Air Seychelles Logo 1977

-Since starting in 1977 until 2008, Air Seychelles has reflected the nation’s pride and the stunning beauty of its islands.
-Inspired by the national flag, the airline’s logo skillfully used colors and symbols tied closely to Seychelles’ identity.
+From 1977 to 2008, Air Seychelles reflected the nation’s pride and the stunning beauty of its islands.
+Inspired by the national flag, the airline’s logo skillfully uses colors and symbols closely tied to Seychelles’ identity.

 The red and green logo celebrated the lush landscapes and vibrant community of the Seychelles, inviting people to discover the rich Creole culture.
 It featured two seagulls flying over a white stripe, suggesting the open seas surrounding the islands.
 The white and the birds hinted at local tales of spiritual beings bringing blessings, fitting well with the motto “the flying Creole spirit.”
 This phrase highlighted Air Seychelles as an airline and a carrier of the island’s spirit and hospitality.

-Air Seychelles’ planes symbolize a mix of Creole authenticity and the joy of flying, mirroring the duality found in the national flag.
+Air Seychelles’ planes symbolize a blend of Creole authenticity and the joy of flying, mirroring the duality of the national flag.
 The logo’s typography varied in thickness, mimicking the flag waving in the breeze, representing constant change but maintaining a solid identity.

 2008 – 2012